Olorlade/MERISKILL-SALES-DATA-ANALYSIS/README.md

 Below is the dashboard for review;
 ![](DASHBOARD1.png)
 ![](DASHBOARD2.png)
-Explore the full project insights here [click here](https://tinyurl.com/MeriSkillsSalesAnalysis)
+Explore the full project insights [here](https://tinyurl.com/MeriSkillsSalesAnalysis)